yuzutech/kroki/DOCKERHUB.md

 #### connect with kroki-blockdiag

-We recommend using docker-composer to connect with [kroki-blockdiag](https://hub.docker.com/r/yuzutech/kroki-blockdiag) and/or [kroki-mermaid](https://hub.docker.com/r/yuzutech/kroki-mermaid)
+We recommend using docker-composer to connect with companion containers, such as [kroki-blockdiag](https://hub.docker.com/r/yuzutech/kroki-blockdiag) and/or [kroki-mermaid](https://hub.docker.com/r/yuzutech/kroki-mermaid)

 ```
 version: "3"